Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

 where $l$ is the number of validation points, and the expected estimate of prediction error at sampling locations is equal to the nugget variation ($E\{ {\it RMSE} \} = \sigma({\bf{h}}=0)$).
-In addition to $\it{RMSE}$, it is often interesting to see also whether the errors are in average positive (over-estimation) or negative (under-estimation) i.e. whether there is maybe any bias in our predictions:
+In addition to $\it{RMSE}$, it is often interesting to see also whether the errors are, on average, positive (over-estimation) or negative (under-estimation) i.e. whether there is possibly any clear bias in our predictions:

 \begin{equation}
 {\rm ME} = \frac{1}{m} \sum_{j=1}^{m} (\hat y ({\bf s}_j) - y ({\bf s}_j))